kmjennison/dfp-prebid-setup/README.md

 ### Setting Up
 1. Clone this repository.
 2. Run `pip install -r requirements.txt`.
-3. Convert the PKCS12 key format to PEM
+3. Rename key
-   * Rename the Google credentials key you previously downloaded (`[something].p12`) to `key.p12` and move it to the root of this repository
+   * Rename the Google credentials key you previously downloaded (`[something].json`) to `key.json` and move it to the root of this repository
-   * Run `openssl pkcs12 -in key.p12 -nodes -nocerts > key.pem`.
-Enter your password.
-   * Delete `key.p12`.
 4. Make a copy of `googleads.example.yaml` and name it `googleads.yaml`.
 5. In `googleads.yaml`, set the required fields:
    * `application_name` is the name of the application you used to get your Google developer credentials